Deron96/Moon-Mart/README.md

 - Moon-Mart-Spreadsheets: An Excel file for adjusting data generation coefficients.
 - Moon-Mart-SQL: Analytical SQL queries and observations.
 - Moon-Mart-Visualizations: PNG files of visualizations created in PostgreSQL.

+## Tableau Visualizations
+The file `Moon-Mart_Visualizations.twbx` contains all Tableau visualizations for this project, including:
+- Department Sales Trends Over Time (Area Chart)
+- Total Monthly Sales Performance (Line Chart)
+- Department Sales Heatmap: Monthly Activity

+To explore the interactive Tableau visuals:
+1. Download the `.twbx` file from the `Moon-Mart Tableau` folder.
+2. Open the file in Tableau Desktop or Tableau Public.